6 Things That Can Hurt Your Credit Score

 6. Cosigning a loan

-Cosigning a loan may be a nice gesture to help a child, relative or friend who’s having trouble qualifying on his or her own, but you need to think twice before making this decision.
+Cosigning a loan may be a nice gesture to help a child, relative or friend who’s having trouble qualifying on their own, but you should think twice before making this decision.

-If the person you cosign for doesn’t make payments, or defaults, the negative history on the account can damage your credit score.
+If the person you cosign for doesn’t make payments or defaults on the loan, the negative history on the account can damage your credit score.
 Plus, arguments over money and repaying debt can cause a rift in once-close relationships.
 Cosign with caution.

 How to check your credit score and credit report